All Episodes

 Must be nice to be a liberal.

-So the premise of the show here has been so far, the news that's getting ignored while the media relentlessly again focuses on this Russia nonsense, which again is fine with me.
+So the premise of the show here has been so far, the news that's getting ignored while the media relentlessly, again, focuses on this Russia nonsense, which, again, is fine with me.

-You want to keep doing it, go right ahead.
+You want to keep doing it?

 I'm convinced that there's nothing there.